ChiaraBi/invenio-oauth2server/docs/overview.rst

 Password Credentials Grant``.
 In this flow the end user trusts the ``Client`` with his/her credentials in order to be used by the client to authenticate him/her through the authorization server.
-This a grant type that is by default disabled in Invenio-OAuth2Server and should be used only if there is no possibily to use another redirect-based flow.
+This grant type is disabled by default in Invenio-OAuth2Server, and should only be used if there is no possibily to use another redirect-based flow.